Message board for the users of flat assembler.

 > Main > fasmg - examples, libraries and applications

 This thread is a place to keep links to all the examples, macroinstruction libraries and even complete applications created with fasmg.
 We may create some central repository for such projects in the future, but an index such as this one may still provide links to more of them.

 If you would like your work to be listed here, please post in this thread with information about it.

 The basic fasmg package may be found near the bottom of the Download section of this website.
 You can also browse the HTML version of documentation, linked in the Documentation section.
-The source code repository with a complete history of fasmg development can be browsed on the website.
-The Programming Laguage Design forum also contains a thread where I announced and discussed the initial release of fasmg.
+The source code repository with a complete history of fasmg development can also be browsed here.
+And the Programming Laguage Design forum contains a thread where I announced and discussed the initial release of fasmg.

 On this board I also posted basic Win32 macros that emulate Win32 headers which come with fasm 1 and some additional macros for various purposes.

 These packages are now stored in the official GitHub-based repository for fasmg and some additional macro packages and examples.